 How many children are affected by egg allergy?

 Recent Australian data indicates that the prevalence of raw egg allergy in 12 month old infants is approximately 8.9%1.
 Of these, 80.3% of infants have been found to tolerate baked egg.
 It is also important to note that the majority of children grow out of egg allergy eventually with egg tolerance often developing between the ages of 2 and 4 years.
+To find out more about feeding eggs to babies and children click here.

 What are the symptoms of egg allergy?